Migraleve

 Migraleve is the brand name of a range of migraine-relief medications made by Pfizer.

-There are two variants of Migraleve: Yellow and pink, which both contain the analgesics paracetamol and codeine.
-The yellow variant is designed to address the symptoms of headache and discomfort, whilst the pink variant also addresses symptoms of nausea and vomiting.
+There are two variants of Migraleve: yellow and pink.
+Both contain the analgesics paracetamol and codeine.
+The yellow variant is designed to address the symptoms of headache and discomfort, while the pink variant also addresses nausea and vomiting.
 A third Migraleve variant, Migraleve Ultra, contains sumatriptan.

 The pink tablet is supposed to be taken before the yellow tablet.

 Migraleve Pink

 The active ingredients of Migraleve Pink are: